YasasBanuka/vite-counter-app/README.md

 # React Counter App

-A clean and simple counter application built as a foundational project for learning modern web development with React and Vite.
-This project focuses on core concepts and best practices in a clear and concise manner.
+An interactive counter application built with React and Vite.
+This project demonstrates fundamental and intermediate React concepts by creating a dynamic and responsive user interface.

 ![Counter App Screenshot](counterappsnip.png)